HSW-Bologna/laundry-control/README.md

 ## TODO

- - Stop using a json file for languages and generate an Elm file instead
+ - put limits on number of programs and steps